 http://mbmggwic.mtech.edu/ (Montana Ground Water Information Center)

 If you are looking to sell or purchase a Montana farm or ranch with water rights it is important for you to get an adequate return on your investment.
 Those who have water rights in the future could make substantial returns as populations continue to put more demands on our water resources.
-A Montana farm or ranch could be a nice income generating asset in an overall balanced portfolio and brings great recreational opportunities and fabulous memories.
-If you would like to discuss your situation we would love to have a conversation.
-We can be reached at:
+A Montana farm or ranch could be a nice income generating asset in an overall balanced portfolio and bring great recreational opportunities and fabulous memories.
+For additional information about what types of ranches may need water rights, check out our article about Montana Ranches for Sale.
+Another valuable resource is our blog about Types of Montana Land for Sale.
+Here you can find examples of some properties that have water rights.
+If you would like to discuss your situation I would love to have a conversation with you.